coderamen666/srd-v3.5-md/spells/spells-s.md

 An affected creature moves and attacks at a drastically slowed rate.
 A *slowed* creature can take only a single move action or standard action each turn, but not both (nor may it take full-round actions).
-Additionally, it takes a --1 penalty on attack rolls, AC, and Reflex saves.
-A *slowed* creature moves at half its normal speed (round down to the next 5-foot increment), which affects the creature's jumping distance as normal for decreased speed.
+Additionally, it takes a –1 penalty on attack rolls, AC, and Reflex saves.
+A *slowed* creature moves at half its normal speed (round down to the next 5-foot increment), which affects the creature’s jumping distance as normal for decreased speed.

-Multiple *slow* effects don't stack. *Slow* counters and dispels *haste*.
+Multiple *slow* effects don’t stack. *Slow* counters and dispels *haste*.

 *Material Component:* A drop of molasses.